Autism and mental health: proving everyone wrong

 Imagine growing up with a disability which gives you an 80% chance of having mental health problems before you turn 18.
 Imagine growing up with a disability in which only 16% of adults with the condition are in full-time work long after turning 18.
 Imagine growing up being told these statistics, knowing you are different.

-As a 21 year-old guy with ASD, I'll admit I'm a bit tired of being a statistic.
-I was diagnosed with Aspergers aged 10, then depression and anxiety aged 17, before quickly losing my first adult job a few years later and ending up in hospital for a number of months due to self-harming and several suicide attempts.
+As a 21-year-old guy with ASD, I'll admit I'm a bit tired of being a statistic.
+I was diagnosed with Asperger's aged ten, then depression and anxiety aged 17, before quickly losing my first adult job a few years later and ending up in hospital for a number of months due to self-harming and several suicide attempts.
 It was an experience I was constantly told no one should have to go through.
-Mental illness is hardly Spotify Premium, it shouldn't automatically come free alongside anything, especially not an already difficult to deal with disability.
+Mental illness is hardly Spotify Premium, it shouldn't automatically come free alongside anything, especially not an already difficult-to-deal-with disability.

 Coping at school